lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 **The default results view for the retrieved subset of 136,134 random ``SSObjects``**

 2.8.
-In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.
+In the plot panel, click on the "Settings" icon at upper right (the single gear) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.
 Set the "Color Scale" to "YlGnBu".
 Set the "Number of X-Bins" and "Number of Y-Bins" to be 200.